ramoures/express-react-ssr/README.md

   Inserts stringified data into `window.__data__` for client side hydrator.(`render(data)` parameter`(React/Client.jsx`))

-> [!IMPORTANT]
+> [!TIP]
 >
-> **Attention**: If you're using the latest version of NodeJS, check out the following links(High-level API), but if that doesn't work and you're using older versions of NodeJS, you can check out my repository.
+> If you're using the latest version of NodeJS, check out the following links(High-level API), but if that doesn't work and you're using older versions of NodeJS, you can check out my repository.
 >
 > - [Next JS SSR](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering)
 > - [React SSR by Remix](https://remix.run/blog/react-server-components)